IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ## How to open/close the Debug Menu?

-IndiGO provides a debug menu giving access to functionality that is not normally available to the end-user.
+TomTom IndiGO provides a debug menu giving access to functionality that is not normally available to the end-user.
 For example, starting a route demo.

 Opening the debug menu: